zoufishanmehdi/unit-0-hw-week-2/README.md

     *  What is the contender's name?
     *  How many votes has he received?

 Write a program to simulate an election.
 Create a class called **VotingSimulator**.
-In the main method, you are required to do the following:
+In the `main` function, you are required to do the following:

 1. Create an **Election** object, and given the Election a `name`
 2. Create a few **Contender** objects. ***Add*** these to the Election object.
 Make sure that the contender names are distinct!